-The vaginal contraceptive ring is a soft plastic flexible ring that is 5.4 cm in diameter.
+The contraceptive ring is a soft plastic flexible ring that is 5.4 cm in diameter and is inserted into the internal genitals (vagina) by the user..
 The ring contains the hormones estrogen and progestin (similar to a birth control pill or the patch) which are released in a slow steady dose over 21 days to prevent pregnancy.

 The ring does not protect against sexually transmitted infections.
 We always recommend using condom with the ring to reduce the risk of STIs and increase your protection against pregnancy.

 Make an appointment at any of our clinics in Greater Victoria to get a prescription, or to get more information about birth control choices.

 - How the Nuva ring works

 - Using the Nuva ring